 You are now welcome to resume operations.
 There are no restrictions on reopening the hall from an insurance perspective and insurers have agreed to withhold the unoccupancy restrictions until 1st September 2020.
 Providing that the hall is hired out within 30 days of this date then cover would apply as standard.
-If you are not planning to reopen until October onwards then please advise us as unoccupancy restrictions will apply.
+If you are not planning to reopen until October onwards then please see below for further advice

 If you are welcoming people into your premises then you should ensure social distancing continues, adding floor markers or any other methods to keep people 2 metres apart are strongly recommended.
 We would also reiterate the advice that if anybody shows symptoms then they don’t attend the Hall and should a user have been in contact with anyone suffering from the virus they should self-isolate.